Use Apprentice mode to train Personalizer without affecting your existing application

 Editorially chosen Content:

 In some scenarios such as news or entertainment, the baseline item could be manually assigned by an editorial team.
 This means humans are using their knowledge about the broader world, and understanding of what may be appealing content, to choose specific articles or media out of a pool, and flagging them as "preferred" or "hero" articles.
-Because these editors are not an algorithm, and the factors considered by editors can be nuanced and not included as Context or Action features.
-Apprentice mode is unlikely to be able to predict the next baseline action.
+Because these editors aren't an algorithm, and the factors considered by editors can be subjective and possibly unrelated to the Context or Action features.
+In this case, Apprentice mode may have difficulty in predicting the baseline action.
 In these situations you can:

-- Test Personalizer in Online Mode: Apprentice mode not predicting baselines does not imply Personalizer cannot achieve as-good or even better results.
-Consider putting Personalizer in Online Mode for a period of time or in an A/B test if you have the infrastructure, and then run an Offline Evaluation to assess the difference between your application's baseline logic and Personalizer.
+- Test Personalizer in Online Mode: Consider putting Personalizer in Online Mode for time or in an A/B test if you have the infrastructure, and then run an Offline Evaluation to assess the difference between your application's baseline logic and Personalizer.

 Factors that will improve and accelerate Apprentice Mode

-If apprentice mode is learning and attaining a matching performance above zero, however, performance is improving very slowly (not getting to 60% to 80% matched rewards within two weeks), it is possible that there is too little data being sent to Personalizer.
+If apprentice mode is learning and attaining a matching performance above zero, but performance is improving slowly (not getting to 60% to 80% matched rewards within two weeks), it's possible that there's too little data being sent to Personalizer.
 The following steps may help facilitate faster learning:

 - Adding differentiating features: You can do a visual inspection of the actions in a Rank call and their features.
 Does the baseline action have features that are differentiated from other actions?
-If they look mostly the same, add more features that will make them less similar.
+If they look mostly the same, add more features that will increase the diversity of the feature values.